akeaswaran/akeaswaran.github.io/_pages/projects.md

 noShowTitle: false
 ---

-All of my projects are available on [GitHub](https://github.com/akeaswaran).
-I mainly work with the Objective-C, Java, and JavaScript programming languages, but have a working knowledge of PHP, Apex, and Visualforce.
-I have also worked with Python, R, MySQL, the Salesforce CRM, and the Pardot web application.
-Some of my notable programming projects are:
+Most of my projects are available on [GitHub](https://github.com/akeaswaran).
+I've worked primarily with Swift, Python, TypeScript, and JavaScript, but I've also had experience building software with R, PHP, and SQL (among others).
+A few notable projects can be found below.

+* [Game on Paper](https://gameonpaper.com): A site for advanced college football statistics.

 * [College Football Coach](https://akeaswaran.me/cfc-ios):
 A college football simulation game for iOS.

-* [Game on Paper](https://gameonpaper.com): A site for advanced college football statistics.

 * [Ramblin' Reck website](http://reckclub.org/):
 A brand new PHP-based web presence for the Ramblin' Reck Club at Georgia Tech.